aws/aws-graviton-getting-started/HPC/HPC.md

 cd HPCCG/
 git pull origin pull/3/head
 ```
-- The recommended flags for compilation is "-Ofast -mcpu=native".
+- The recommended flags for compilation is "-O3 -mcpu=native".
+For HPCCG case, it computes conjugate gradients on multiple nodes with double precision and it is safe to use "-Ofast -mcpu=native" for a bit more performance.
 Or you can use the presets defined in the config file.
 ```
 make COMPILER=arm LIBRARY=armpl (use armclang and armPL)